Woocommerce

 However, since the two versions work slightly differently, you need to follow these steps to successfully upgrade.

-• The script must be inserted just before the tag in your webshops template.
+• The script must be inserted just before the </head> tag in your webshop’s template.

-Create Designs #
+Create designs #

-You can create your Clerk.js 2 Designs either by redoing them in the Design Editor, or by converting your old code Designs to Liquid, which the below guide explains how to do.
-Below is a description for how to convert your old code Designs to Liquid.
+You can create your Clerk.js 2 Designs either by redoing them in the Design Editor, or by converting your old code Designs to Liquid.

-Option 1: Design Editor Designs #
+Design Editor option #

 1. Go to my.clerk.io > Recommendations/Search > Designs > New Design.